Moving to St. George's, Grenada

 If you have not spent a lot of time in St. George's, you should rent before even thinking about buying.
 We asked expats there about the buy vs. rent decision:

 "The decision to buy or rent a home in St. George's depends on several factors.
 If you plan to stay in Grenada for a long period, buying a home could be a good investment.
 The real estate market in Grenada is growing, and property values are expected to increase over time.
 Owning a home also gives you stability and the freedom to make changes to your property as you see fit.
 On the other hand, if you're not sure how long you'll be staying or if you prefer not to have the responsibilities of home ownership, renting might be a better option.
 Renting a home in St. George's allows you to enjoy living in this beautiful Caribbean city without the commitment of a mortgage.
 It also gives you the flexibility to move if your circumstances change.
 Another factor to consider is your financial situation.
 Buying a home requires a significant upfront investment, including a down payment and closing costs.
 Renting, on the other hand, typically requires less money upfront, but you won't build equity as you would if you were paying a mortgage.
 In conclusion, the decision to buy or rent a home in St. George's, Grenada depends on your long-term plans, financial situation, and personal preferences.
-It's important to weigh the pros and cons of each option before making a decision," commented one expat who made the move to St. George's.
+It's important to weigh the pros and cons of each option before making a decision," remarked one expat in St. George's, Grenada.

 What cultural faux pas should I try to avoid making in St. George's?